Engineering Science Education Conference (ESEC)

 Some students may have misunderstood what engineering is, since it is a subject that is not usually taught in high school.
 This means quite a few students enter engineering programs without a very deep understanding of the discipline.
 Once they take some engineering courses, they may realize that they are more interested in pure math or science than they are in engineering.
 Since EngSci offers lots of exposure to these fields, a student may realize they want to study one of them directly.

-95% of first-year U of T Engineering students continue into their second year of engineering at U of T and ultimately complete their degrees.
+94% of first-year U of T Engineering students – including EngScis – continue into their second year within U of T Engineering and ultimately complete their engineering degrees at U of T.

 Remember – You were admitted to EngSci for a reason!

-The Faculty puts all applicants through a rigorous admissions process.
-They select students who they think will be successful in the program and in their work after graduation.
+The Faculty of Applied Science & Engineering puts all applicants through a rigorous admissions process.
+The admissions team selects students who they think will be successful in the program and in their work after graduation.
 You are one of these students and everyone here wants to help you succeed in your academic journey!
 To explore the student supports available at U of T visit Engineering Science Advising and Support

 If you discover that EngSci isn’t the right fit for you, whether for academic or personal reasons, you will certainly be successful in another university program should you choose that path.
 Our academic advisors are here to help you, as they have done for many students before you.